ALONUCLEAR/japVocabWebsite/README.md

 # japVocabWebsite
-A website to server the japanese vocab application
+A website to serve as the japanese vocab application